codooor/blogQL/README.md

 ## Current Issues / Features

 **MAJOR ISSUE**
 - TOKEN not created or storing as cookie to frontend.
-Successfull on the backend.
+Successfull on the backend
+---

 - [x] create login for admin role
 - [x] logout button